 While this seems like these various stages would require different recipes, this isn’t true.
-The formula stays the same, the feeding schedule changes.
-So, your dog will get the exact helping of nutrition when they need it.
+The formula stays the same, and the feeding schedule changes.
+So, your dog will get the exact help of nutrition when they need it.

 Is All-Life-Stages Food Suitable for Seniors?